The Simpsons Movie: Home media

-The film was released on DVD and Blu-ray Disc worldwide on December 3, 2007, and on December 18 in the United States.
+The film was released on DVD and Blu-ray Disc worldwide on December 3, 2007, and on December 18 in the United States by 20th Century Fox Home Entertainment.
 It contains commentary tracks from both the producers and animators, six short deleted scenes, and a selection of material used to promote the film release.
 An unfinished deleted scene of the townspeople singing the Springfield Anthem was also included on The Simpsons The Complete Tenth Season DVD box set.

 Promotions for the DVD release occurred across the United States.
 The Empire State Building was illuminated yellow, the first time the building had ever been used as part of a film promotion.
 In the United Kingdom, Fox launched a £5 million advertising campaign.
 They also signed a £1.6 million deal with the yogurt company Yoplait, to produce a The Simpsons Movie design for their brand Frubes.
 In its first week it topped the U.S. DVD chart, and generated $11.8 million in rental revenue.